 Richard Zapp

 U-66 2 Jan 1941 21 Jun 1942 5 patrols (264 days)

 Richard Zapp began his naval career in May 1923.
-Later he served on minesweepers and in naval anti-aircraft units (Marineflak) before transferring in April 1940 to the U-boat force.
-After the usual training he served for one short patrol on U-46 under Oblt.
-Engelbert Endrass, where he participated in the battle against HX-79 in October 1940.
+Later he served on minesweepers and in naval anti-aircraft units (Marineflak) before transferring to the U-boat force in April 1940.
+After standard training he served for one short patrol on U-46 under Oblt.
+Engelbert Endrass, where he participated in the battle against convoy HX 79 in October 1940.

 Richard Zapp commissioned U-66 in January 1941.
-After three patrols in Atlantic waters, he was one of the five boats operating in the first wave of operation Paukenschlag.
-On this patrol he sank five ships for a total of 33,456 tons.
-Also successful was his second patrol in US waters with six ships sunk for a total of 43,946 tons.
-After this patrol Korvkpt.
-Zapp left the boat and became the commander of the 3rd Flotilla in La Rochelle, France.
-In the last months of the war he also took command of the Marine Regiment Zapp and defended the U-boat base at La Rochelle right up to the end of the war in May 1945.
+After three patrols in Atlantic waters, he was one of the five boats operating in the first wave of Operation Paukenschlag.
+On this patrol he sank five ships with a total of 33,456 tons.
+His second patrol in US waters was also successful: six ships sunk with a total of 43,946 tons.
+Korvkpt.
+Zapp left the boat after this to command the 3rd Flotilla in La Rochelle, France.
+In the last months of the war he also headed Marine Regiment Zapp which defended the U-boat base at La Rochelle up to the end of the war in May 1945.
 He then spent more than two years in French captivity.

+Richard Zapp